braedynl/CSE231-020-SS20/GLOSSARY.md

 print(my_global_variable)  # works in same scope
 ```

+#### Suite

-**Suite** - A line or collection of lines that only run in specific conditions or calls.
+A line or collection of lines that only run in specific conditions or calls.
 In Python, a suite is denoted by (consistent) indentation.
 Many other programming languages use curly brackets (`{}`) to denote what lines are contained within a suite.

 Example:
 ```python